 - Discuss the roles and responsibilities of the project manager.

-Demonstrate steps of project planning using their own project examples.
+- Demonstrate steps of project planning using your own project examples.

 Completion of Leading Effective Teams 2: Communicating With Your Teammates is recommended.
 If you have not taken these courses, please take Project Management: The Human and Technical View.

 Who Should Attend: